 If you do not see a measurable improvement in your IBS symptoms within one week (for diarrhea), or one month (for constipation) of using the maximum dosage of a soluble fiber supplement, this could certainly point to a problem other than IBS, and you should see your doctor again.
 If you have any questions or concerns about the dose and frequency of taking soluble fiber supplements, check with your own physician.

-If you're wondering about taking medications with a soluble fiber supplement, the general rule is to treat the supplements like food.
-If you can take a medication with food, you can take it with the supplement.
-If you have to take the medication on an empty stomach, then take it one hour before or two hours after your fiber supplement.
-As an aside here, if you're taking vitamins/minerals you can always take them with a soluble fiber supplement, but you should also always take vitamins/minerals with food for the best absorption.
+Check here if you're wondering about taking medications with a soluble fiber supplement.
+As an aside, if you're taking vitamins/minerals you can always take them with a soluble fiber supplement, but you should also always take vitamins/minerals with food for the best absorption.